Getting Started

 • A workload (web app, API, or any service) running on any platform

-• Docker, a standalone binary, or Kubernetes for running Warpgate
+• Docker or Kubernetes for running Warpgate

 • A Mezusphere account (create one in the Console )